Skip to content

 How does rate review affect my premium?

-Rate review approves a 'base rate' for insurance company health plans plus the factors that determine the actual rate you pay.
+Rate review approves a "base rate" for insurance company health plans plus the factors that determine the actual rate you pay.
 Your personal cost for health insurance may be more or less than the base rate.
 It depends on your age, how many family members are on the plan, where you live, and whether you use tobacco.

 Does the public have an option to submit a comment regarding the rate review?